dotfurther/OpenDiscoverSDK/README.md

      * Create your own entity or sensitive item definitions
 * Open Discover SDK does not use regular expressions for sensitive/entity item detection; however, user defined custom sensitive/entity items have an option to use regular expressions.

-## The Open Discover SDK API is purposed for users to develop higher level document processing applications for:
+## The Open Discover® SDK API is purposed for users to develop higher level document processing applications for:
 * Full text indexing/search
 * Machine learning using extracted text and metadata
 * Text analytics and document concept clustering